Alyaatalaat28/ReadNet/README.md

-# Bookly
+# Librarium

-Bookly is a Flutter mobile application that provides a user-friendly interface for browsing and discovering books.
-The app utilizes various APIs to introduce books on the home screen, display book details, and enable users to search for books.
-Additionally, the app incorporates the BLoC for state management and includes a splash screen for enhanced user experience .
+Librarium is a user-friendly Flutter app for browsing and discovering books.
+It uses APIs to showcase books,bloc for state management, includes a splash screen, and incorporates clean architecture, caching, and pagination for improved performance.
-- Boc, MVVM, Rest Apis, dartz and singleton design pattern used in this app

 ![PhotoGrid_1694509647851](https://github.com/Alyaatalaat28/Bookly/assets/78979377/f709a8c3-b416-4ddc-aad5-8bdcfbe4cba1)
 ![PhotoGrid_1694509678901](https://github.com/Alyaatalaat28/Bookly/assets/78979377/6c363bf9-5300-4ae9-8a46-1be81372366f)